St. Xavier's College, Kolkata: Foundation years

-The college's very first class had only forty students.
-In 1862, two years after its inception, the college was affiliated to the Calcutta University.
+The college's first class had forty students.
+In 1862, two years after its inception, the college was affiliated to the University of Calcutta.

-The Goethals library deserves a special mention in the history of the institution.
+The Goethals library is significant to the history of the institution.

-However, there was a shortage of funds for expansion work in terms of class rooms and to accommodate the Jesuit fathers.
-So the Rector appealed to the public of Calcutta in newspapers for generous assistance and was responded to with magnanimity by well wishers of the city in 1864.
+However, there was a shortage of funds for expansion work in terms of classrooms and to accommodate the Jesuit fathers.
+So the Rector appealed to the public of Calcutta in newspapers for generous assistance and was responded to with magnanimity by well-wishers of the city in 1864.
 Besides Fr Depelchin and his assistant, Br.
 Koppes the builder went around personally collecting funds.
-The present imposing five-storey building was built in an interval of six years, from 1934 to 1940, at a cost of Rs 9 lakhs, which was collected partly from the public of Calcutta, assistance from Belgium, and the huge rental received from the American army that occupied the building during the Second War.
-Expansion of the college has been a ceaseless effort, with a campus slated to come up in Salt Lake City, Kolkata and a second boys' hostel not far away from the existing one.
+The present five-storey building was built in six years, from 1934 to 1940, at a cost of Rs 9 lakhs.
+The funds used to construct the building were collected partly from the public of Calcutta, partly by assistance from Belgium, and also the large rent payment received from the American army that occupied the building during the Second War.
+Expansion of the college has been a ceaseless effort, with a campus proposed to be constructed Salt Lake City, Kolkata and a second boys' hostel not far away from the existing one.

 Goethals library

 The Goethals library, which is located above the College Chapel, houses some of the oldest periodicals, journals and books at the university.
-The treasures were inherited by the Jesuit Fathers in 1908, from the then Archbishop of Calcutta, Paul Goethals, S.J.
-Today, the treasures are well preserved and the library has become a spot of historical significance.
+The collections were inherited by the Jesuit Fathers in 1908, from the then Archbishop of Calcutta, Paul Goethals, S.J.
+Today, the collections are well preserved and the library has become an important archival collection.

 Postage stamp

 A commemorative stamp was issued by the Indian Post on 12 April 1985 depicting the college campus.
-Thus recognizing the college's contribution to society.